pd3f/pd3f-meta/README.md

 [Governance](./GOVERNANCE.md)

-This will get extendes at some point.
+This will get extended at some point.